Acbuy Spreadsheet campaign banner: Daily Check-in Phase 3, one last shot at $2000

 The expert mental model

 An expert buyer treats an ACBuy spreadsheet as a lead database.
 It is the start of research, not the end.
 The spreadsheet helps you identify possible products, sellers, categories, and price ranges.
 The agent workflow helps you convert a selected link into a real warehouse item.
+Order messages help you catch risk notes or price changes before purchase.
 QC photos help you decide whether that real item deserves international shipping.

 This mental model keeps expectations realistic.
-No spreadsheet can guarantee seller behavior, final quality, customs treatment, or personal fit.
-What it can do is make research faster and more organized.
+No spreadsheet can guarantee seller behavior, final quality, customs treatment, personal fit, or final shipping price.
+What it can do is make research faster and more organized, as long as every important claim is checked against the live listing, agent interface, warehouse photos, and parcel data.

 Discovery checklist